korobprog/SuperMock/README.md

 ## Recent Updates

-We have made several significant improvements to the SuperMook application:
+We have made several significant improvements to the SuperMock application:

 1. **TypeScript Migration**: Migrated key components and backend services from JavaScript to TypeScript for improved type safety, better code organization, and enhanced developer experience.